History of barrels & tubs

 In the beginning individual wine presses were still operated in the separate wine-growing communities, but due to economic constraints the cooperative shifted towards using a joint wine press.
 In 1976 a new era began for our traditional wine region with the building of a winery at the foot of the eponymous rock gardens.
 A strong foundation was built for a promising future at Felsengartenkellerei and the strong alliance of individual cooperatives.

-At Felsengartenkellerei Besigheim we conspire to product excellent quality products.
+At Felsengartenkellerei Besigheim we conspire to produce excellent quality products.
 What could then be more suitable than using a small wall lizard (Podarcis muralis) to symbolize the pursuit of quality amongst the rocky hillside?

 Our winery lies at the foot of the idyllic rock gardens in Hessigheim, a well-known district recognised as a popular hiking and excursion destination.
 The cooperative has approximately 1,400 members who cultivate 500 hectares of a considerable range of grape varieties.
 Our wines that we offer are as varied as the vines produced.
 From the traditional Swabian “Trollinger” to wines with a Mediterranean character, we truly offer the perfect wine for every connoisseur.
 Naturally this also includes very particular quality cuvees from the Baroque, Ice wine and Dessert wines.
 Our pallet is completed with a sparkling selection of wineries Sekts, Seccos and a wine cocktail.

 The range is divided into a clear quality structure.
 The traditional predicate classification is used in the semi-dry and sweet wines.
-Wines of exceptional quality are used in the dry editions Terras, Rock, Fa (s) szination and classified Composition.

 Rigorously using quality as the prime aim to reaching success has been shown and been confirmed as the clear road to achieve corporate goals.
 Each year at wine tastings our products have won renowned notable awards.
 In 2008 and 2009, in appreciation of our total quality concept, successive gold metal national prizes as awarded by the German Ministry of Agriculture.
 The ability to produce such outstanding products is a result of the valuable natural treasure of the steep slopes of the Neckar and Enz valleys.
 The unique micro-climatic condition of the region promotes an unmatched growth of quality wine grapes.
 A distinctive feature of this particular vineyard is the high light output and the enormous heat absorption.
 The vines grow on terraced slopes with a gradient of up to 50%, which are traversed by man-made stone walls and narrow scale walls.
 The grapes from the steep slopes along the rivers are particularly valuable, yet reaping is disproportionately cumbersome, time-consuming and dangerous.
 The grapes can only be harvested with a lot of enthusiasm and dedication through hard manual labour done on the steep slopes.
 Our tenants show a special passion, which is reflected in the end product.
 Structured, full-bodied wines are produced, which cannot deny their special origin.